slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "Every decent man is ashamed of the government he lives under."
 -- H.L.
 Mencken*

+> *"No one is more hated than he who speaks the truth." (...)
-> *"The price of apathy towards public affairs is to be ruled by evil men."
+"The price of apathy towards public affairs is to be ruled by evil men."
 -- Plato*

 > *"The first responsibility of any bureaucracy is the preservation of itself.
 The second is to expand its responsiblities."